WOW: THE STORY

 Our organization partners with over 40 local nonprofits to offer service projects for all classrooms in the Wood River Valley.
 These hands-on experiences must impact the quality of life in Blaine County and have a demonstrable outcome during the school year.

 When a class participates in a Wow Project, Wow donates 25 dollars on behalf of each student to the partnering nonprofit.
-Last year, participating nonprofits presented over 50 projects to local classrooms, and as a result, students collectively participated in over 8,000 hours of community service and contributed more than $50,000 to support nonprofits throughout the valley.
-More importantly, over XXX students, in grades K-12, engaged in generosity– making our valley an even happier and healthier places, and our students more dynamic and aware individuals.
+Last year, participating nonprofits presented over 60 projects to local classrooms, and as a result, students collectively participated in over 8,000 hours of community service and contributed more than $50,000 to support nonprofits throughout the valley.
+More importantly, since Wow’s inception, over 14,000 students, in grades K-12, have engaged in generosity– making our valley an even happier and healthier places, and our students more dynamic and aware individuals.

 WHERE YOU CAN FIND US: